 4th anniversary | Traditional | Fruit

 Year four is traditionally about fruit or flowers.
-For this special occasion, we’ve taken the simple strawberry and given it a coating of decadence by dipping and drizzling each berry in milk, dark, or white chocolate, and then decorating it in seasonal toppings and festive edible glitter.
-If your sweet isn’t a strawberry lover, you can also choose gourmet chocolate and caramel-covered apples or elegant Belgian chocolate-dipped dried fruit.
+For this special occasion, we’ve taken the simple strawberry and given it a coating of decadence by dipping and drizzling each berry in milk, dark, or white chocolate, and then decorating it in seasonal toppings and festive glitter.
+Don’t worry, the glitter is safe to eat.
+If your sweet isn’t a strawberry lover (or glitter admirer), you can also choose gourmet chocolate and caramel-covered apples or elegant Belgian chocolate-dipped dried fruit.
 Feeding each other is up to you.

 5th anniversary | Traditional | Wood